-First of all, unless you have friends or family there, I recommend you stay at Tiraspol Hostel.
-Pretty sure it’s the only hostel you can find as of now.
+I’m pretty sure Tiraspol Hostel is the only hostel you can find as of now.
 You can email Timoti there at firstname.lastname@example.org to find out more information about availability and rates.
-He’s a good guy and is extremely knowledgeable about all things Transnistria.
+There are also a few hotel options that you can find on Google.

 From Odessa, Ukraine there is one train daily at 17:11 to Chisinau which stops in Tiraspol on the way.
 The ride takes approximately 2 ½ hours and costs roughly $8.
 Go to the last train car, #5 I believe.
 It’s the most comfortable and it is where the bar is located.
 If Viorel & Semion are working, please tell them I said hello.
 We partied on the way out there…and in Odessa once.
 Yeah, I’ll talk about this in a separate post because it’ll just get too weird here.

 (P.S.
 This dude above isn’t Viorel or Semion, just wanted to show you what the train car looks like)